IanFang/cookiecutter-python-data/README.md

     Can be changed. pytest is a powerful test library and runner than the standard library's unittest.

 * **tox as test automation tool**

+### TODO

+* global change
+	- change index files to readme file

+* data folder:
+	- add instruction in the top level readme about suggestions on how to organize file
+	- metadata should be version controlled but data file should not (change gitignore)

+* more git automation in fabfile, create dev branch in hook also